View the video "The Keokuk Union Depot - Its Role in Midwest Industry and Culture."

-The Depot is distinguished by its Romanesque Revival features and is noted in the architectural preservation community as one of the last designs of John Root.
+The Depot is distinguished by its Romanesque Revival features and is noted in the architectural preservation community as one of the last designs of John Wellborn Root.
 It is listed in the National Register of Historic Places.
-The 178-feet building was constructed at a cost of $75,000.
+The 178-foot building was constructed at a cost of $75,000.

 Read a newspaper article from 1891 describing the opening of the Union Depot.

-The central section, which originally contained offices on the second floor above the baggage room, was topped by the 64-foot-high peaked tower visible in the postcard illustration above and photos below.
+The central section, which originally contained offices on the second floor above the baggage room, was topped by the 64-foot-high peaked tower visible in the historic photo below and the postcard illustration at the bottom of the Rental and Events page.
 The vaulted waiting room is at the northeast end, while the southwest end originally served express agencies and contained the steam heating plant.

 The Depot was illuminated at first by both carbide gas lamps and around 175 incandescent bulbs.
 The waiting room included a lunch counter for the convenience of travelers and other frequenters of the Depot.
 Older illustrations show a clock in the central tower, but it was never installed.

 A fire caused by lightning on July 8, 1937 damaged the tower.
-A 1949 photo (above) shows it still in place along with the original clay tile roof.
-The tower was leveled off (losing 24 feet of height) and the tiles were replaced by shingles shortly after that time.
+A 1949 photo shows it still in place along with the original clay tile roof.
+The tower was leveled off, losing 24 feet of height, and the tiles were replaced by shingles shortly after that time.
 Some interior walls were modified with changing needs through the years, as express and mail operations were altered.
 Nevertheless, the Depot retains its classic lines and its platform umbrella ("train shed"), which protected entraining passengers.

 Read a newspaper article from 1937 describing the fire that damaged the Depot's central tower.